 Purchase a ‘Jekyll’ plant in a quart-sized container from Bom through Amazon.

 Another “shorter” variety to consider is ‘Dragon Lady,’ which displays red or orange flowers with a bit of yellow in the throat, and reaches 20-35 feet tall at maturity.

-‘Helen Fredel’ is well-liked because of its large, 2.5-inch orange flowers with yellow throats.
+‘Helen Fredel’ is well-liked because of its large, two-inch orange flowers with yellow throats.

 And finally, ‘Wabash Valley’ produces maroon flowers with yellow throats, and ‘Shalimar Red’ offers coral-red flowers.
 Check your local garden center for these and other colorful cultivars.

 Managing Pests and Disease